Find the Leak · Fix the Weakness · Rebuild the Revenue

 04 · The Integration

-The trademarked client-profiling system that completes the audit.
+Vault’s own client-reading system completes the audit.

 A